 • Time Commitment: We ask college student volunteers to commit to a minimum of 30 hours for the summer session and 100 hours for the school session.
 Volunteer shifts are a weekly three-hour commitment to a specific role.
 Our program does not provide flex scheduling.

-• Information Session: To ensure Children's Mercy is a good fit for you and to determine which volunteer opportunity is best suited for you, college students must attend an information session to meet with volunteer coordinators before applying to the program.
+• Information Session: To ensure Children's Mercy is a good fit for you and to determine which volunteer opportunity is best suited for you, college students will be registered for an information session and meet with volunteer coordinators once they have submitted a completed health form.
 Information sessions will be offered in January and the first part of February for the 2015 summer session.

 • Background Check: We require completion of a criminal background check.
 Children's Mercy also completes the background checks every two years

-• Health Clearances: If selected into the volunteer program, we require submission of a health form, immunization record with proof of TDAP, and also require proof of an annual seasonal flu vaccine.
+• Health Clearances: Volunteers must maintain a current immunization record with proof of TDAP, and are also required to have proof of an annual seasonal flu vaccine.

 • Confidentiality: Volunteers must abide by all patient confidentiality guidelines, customer service expectations and hospital policies.